alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 git init --bare
 ```

 **Create a `post-receive` hook file inside your newly created repository.** If you're unfamiliar with them, [catch up.](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hook) In short, this hook will allows to do _something_ after code has been _received_ by the repository on the droplet (ie. when we do a `git push`).
-In our case, all we want to happen after our code is received is for it to be moved to a different directory, where it will be run.
+In our case, all we want to happen after our code is received is for it to be moved to a different directory and its dependencies installed.

 If you `cd` into your `neat-app-repo/hooks` directory (this is one of the directories created when you initialized the bare repository), you should see a long list of `*.sample` Git hooks.
 While you're there, create a _new_ `post-receive` hook: